nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    	represented._
-         * _The simplification, here, is partially necessitated by the fact that event modeling has been deliberately deferred to C2M2 Level 2, so all the relationships represented here as `<->` are undirected, and so the notion of a "chain of provenance" cannot be fairly represented by this model._
+         * _The simplification, here, is partially necessitated by the fact that event modeling has been deliberately deferred to C2M2 Level 2, so all the relationships represented here as "<->" are undirected, and so the notion of a "chain of provenance" cannot be fairly represented by this model._
       * _Practically speaking, in such a situation, a Level 1 C2M2 instance builder
-   	might reasonably create one record for the originating `subject`; create one `biosample` entity record representing the final pre-sequencing preparatory material; and create a `file` record for the FASTQ file produced by the sequencing process._
+   	might reasonably create one record for the originating_ `subject` _; create one_ `biosample` _entity record representing the final pre-sequencing preparatory material; and create a_ `file` _record for the FASTQ file produced by the sequencing process._
-         * _This example doesn't preclude attaching multiple `biosample`s to a single subject; nor (if appropriate) does it preclude modeling a single `biosample` that produces multiple_ `file` _s: if, e.g., a single library prep were to be divided in two, with each portion amplified separately and then sequenced under separate conditions, then the final separation and amplification processes could reasonably be ignored, and the source entity for the
+         * _This example doesn't preclude attaching multiple_ `biosample` _s to a single
+   	   subject; nor (if appropriate) does it preclude modeling a single_ `biosample` _that produces multiple_ `file` _s: if, e.g., a single library prep were to be divided in two, with each portion amplified separately and then sequenced under separate conditions, then the final separation and amplification processes could reasonably be ignored, and the source entity for the